mssoapgpu/azure-cloud-mining-script/README.md

 Don't use with Azure education or they will limit your account and/or stop your vms.
 If you really want to use it, use a low number of machines.

-Thanks to Giorgio and the other guys and gals
+Thanks to Giorgio and the other guys and gals...